GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/variables/scene-variables.md

 ---
 # Scene variables

-Scene variables:
+Scene variables are [variables](/gdevelop5/all-features/variables) which are:

-- are stored in memory for as long as a scene is active
+- stored in memory for the duration of a scene,
-- can only be accessed from within the current scene
+- can only be accessed from within the current scene.

-They're useful for storing data that doesn't need to be shared between different scenes, such as the number of enemies in the scene.
+They're useful for storing data that doesn't need to be shared between different scenes, such as the number of targets remaining in the level.
 They're deleted from memory when the player changes scenes.

 ## Creating scene variables